qhdamm/deepfake_detector/README.md

 This project focuses on detecting diffusion-generated images using a robust dual loss learning approach.
 Inspired by recent research (DRCT), I applied a margin-based contrastive loss to perform contrastive learning between original and reconstructed images.
 This method helps the model effectively classify difficult samples, contributing to the development of a more generalized detector.

 ## Dual Loss Learning
-Figure 3 illustrates the overall process of dual loss learning.
 Real and fake images were reconstructed using a stable diffusion inpainting model.
 I then extracted 1024-dimensional embeddings from the layer before the fully connected (FC) layer of ConvNeXt-base.
 Contrastive loss and reconstruction loss were calculated from these embeddings.
 The dual loss function is defined as follows:

 ```math
 L_{dual} = L_{contrastive} + \lambda L_{recon}